 24. Hawaiʻi ʻōʻō (†Moho nobilis)

-- The arrival of humans in the island, coupled with habitat destruction and introduction of exotic species had caused the great decline in the Hawaiʻi ʻōʻō population.
+- The arrival of humans on the island, coupled with habitat destruction and the introduction of exotic species, had caused a great decline in the Hawaiʻi ʻōʻō population.

 - Unfortunately, this bird became extinct in 1987.